xiix0/scam/README.md

-Q:	What do little WASPs want to be when they grow up?
+Q:	How many supply-siders does it take to change a light bulb?
-A:	The very best person they can possibly be.
+A:	None.
+The darkness will cause the light bulb to change by itself.